aquelle-cp/RSCompetitions/README.md

 There are two main parts to this: starting the competition and getting the in-progress standings.
 To start the competition, the initial xp values of the clan have to be pulled from the API and recorded in a file for later.
 To get updates on the standings, the current values have to be pulled from the API again and compared against the starting values that were stored in that first file.
 Since project is a command line tool, both both starting and updating are done through commands in the command line, though there are two ways to update.

+## Background

-First, a little bit of background.
+First, a little bit of background on how my clan runs clan competitions, and how I use this tool to do that.
 My clan uses Discord to talk outside the game and to set up events and competitions, since if something is discussed only in the clan chat in the game itself, anyone who is offline at the time won’t see it.
-In order to run competitions, I set up a post in Discord with the details and time and instructions to sign up.
-Sign ups are done through the reactions system in Discord: if someone has added a reaction to the post, they’ve signed up for that competition.
-In order to update an ongoing competition, I used to run the command line tool locally on my computer periodically throughout the competition (every 12 hours or so, more frequently if someone requested an update), and copy/paste the results from my command line to the Discord channel.
-Eventually I made a Discord bot that I could run locally (I never did get around to hosting it, so I have it running on a Raspberry Pi usually just so it’s out of the way but still up for the duration of the competition).
-People could type the trigger command in the chat on Discord and the bot would go run the update command and print the results.
-This option is much nicer, it means I don’t have to remember to be updating the standings frequently, and people don’t have to rely on my schedule for competition updates.
-That being said, there is a lot more setup required for the Discord bot version, as well as a computer you don’t mind leaving on for the duration of the competition, or a way to host the bot
+When we start a competition, it's announced in the Discord channel, then updates on the standings are posted as the competition goes on.

+To start a competition, I run the start command right at the start time for the competition, and announce in Discord that it began.
+The command line version of the update command was the original way to do it, I would run that command every 12 hours or so and post the resulting current standings in the Discord channel, more often if it was requested and I was available.
+With the Discord bot, right after starting up the competition, I'd start up the Discord bot too on a computer I didn't mind leaving on for the entirety of the competition (I used a Raspberry Pi).
+The Discord bot version is easier for everyone since they can see the updates whenever they want and I don't have to remember to post them, but it requires more set up.

 ## Installation